sudheer316/vanhackcs/README.md

 2. Importing the code .
 Unzip the MIniURLServices.zip into a folder of your choice.
 Use the import wizard in the IDE to get the code .
 Use a Maven Project to import.
 3. Building the code :  Use the Maven build, Ex: in Eclipse go to project (right click) select Maven and update the maven , to save time set Build automatically .
+              MySQL server 8, default user is root and password is admin123

 4. Testing
 Application can be run as simple java application , the default port it uses is 4567 Use in the browser : http://localhost:4567/hello